26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 18. Look Into Free Activities

 Consider instead researching free activities in your area and substituting them for some of those expensive nights out.
-This way, you can enjoy doing something fun with your friends or family without it negatively impacting your bank account.
+This way, you can enjoy doing something fun with your friends or family without negatively impacting your bank account.

 19. Avoid Watching Commercials